jonghyuneya/aiml-k.github.io/content/authors/hanyoungkim/_index.md

 With this foundation, I approach research with an open and inquisitive mindset, staying actively engaged in ongoing discussions and projects in the lab while continuously seeking new ideas and perspectives to explore.

 I have always valued the principle of "cold head, warm heart" and strive to embody it in my daily work.
-I believe in approaching research with dedication and clarity while fostering a warm and collaborative environment.
+I make it a priority to approach research with dedication and clarity while fostering a warm and collaborative environment.
 Ensuring smooth coordination among team members and minimizing disruptions in collective workflows is a key value I uphold in my research approach.